Saturday, October 27, 2018

 Antenna Cluster Planning

-The mission scenario sketch example with Blender 3-D modeling is in the picture on the right.
+For vertical diving proximity, use 3-D modeling of the mission scenario sketch.
+The example with Blender is in the picture on the right.
 The small matchbox at the lower left corner is the base station.
 And, based on the mission scenario, the RF-control/FPV antennas are arranged to prevent internal interference and obstructions.

 RF Transmitter Setup